 Archaeological Sciences (ASc) option requirements

-In addition to completing the core courses for anthropology (BIO A 201, ARCHY 205, and any 5 credit, 200-level ANTH course) and one statistics course (choosing from CS&SS/SOC/STAT 211, STAT 220, STAT 311, or Q SCI 381), Archaeological Sciences students are asked to take the following courses to complete their 55 anthropology credits:
+In addition to completing the core courses for anthropology (BIO A 201, any 5 credit 200-level ANTH course, and any 5 credit 200-level ARCHY course) and one statistics course (choosing from CS&SS/SOC/STAT 221, STAT 220, STAT 311, Q SCI 381, or ARCHY 495), Archaeological Sciences students are asked to take the following courses to complete their 55 anthropology credits:

 - 15 credits from the approved Archaeological Sciences course list (below)